mikhailejohnapale/argomada-fuzz-track-doc/docs/chapter3/non-functional-requirements.md

 Nature of the System:

 Traffic Congestion Detection and Notification System is an application that will detect traffic status of a single lane road.
-The fuzzy logic algorithm will be tested during the development and production process to determine its efficiency in detecting traffic congestion through human observation comparison from the systems asserted road status.
+The application is a standalone system that will accept a video file of a single lane road and sends SMS messages to registered users.
+The registered users are from an auxilary online application.
+The auxillary online application is a website that will let users register and know road traffic status in realtime.